 Every summer in St. Petersburg the Palace Square becomes a stage for international music stars.
 Known for holding official military parades and political demonstrations in the past, Palace Square during the White Nights season hosts an abundance of musical performances, typically attracting big celebrity names and performers, including The Rolling Stones and Paul McCartney in the last few years, so make sure it is on your must-do list.

-This is just a small selection of the many remarkable activities and festivities which take place in St. Petersburg during the summer White Nights season, starting on 23 May 2017 and ending on 26 July 2017.
-If you would like to experience the city as part of Golden Eagle Luxury Trains’ Land of the Midnight Sun tour, departing from Moscow on 15 June 2017 and culminating with three days in St Petersburg, please contact us for availability, or view the itinerary here.
+This is just a small selection of the many remarkable activities and festivities which take place in St. Petersburg during the summer White Nights season.
+If you would like to experience the city as part of Golden Eagle Luxury Trains’ Land of the Midnight Sun tour, departing from Moscow on 17 June 2019 and culminating with three days in St Petersburg, please contact us for availability, or view the itinerary here.